January 6, 2022

 Still, information technology has become much more streamlined, making public sector entities more optimized and productive, leading to better usage of taxpayer money while delivering high-quality services.

 With a push from the ‘Digital India’ initiative, many ministries, departments, states, and PSUs have also started rolling out their version of eGovernance-based workflow applications in India.

 The National Knowledge Commission (NKC) recently reviewed these various eGovernance projects.
 There were multiple observations across, but the ones that stood out are:

 Considering the recommendation from the National Knowledge Commission, the Government of India, in a blog post on their digital India website, set a few guidelines for such a reform to take place.
 A few of these guidelines are:

 This shows that the Government of India is considering the reimagination of workflow very seriously and is on the right path to take action.
-Clearly, workflow applications are going to change how we interact with public services.
-With an increased adoption amongst citizens, these applications are surely going to upscale the ease of use and quality of services from the Government.
+Clearly, workflow applications will change how we interact with public services.
+With an increased adoption amongst citizens, these applications will surely upscale the ease of use and quality of services from the Government.